Giulio-jpg/ProShoot-to-Survive/README.md

 }
 ```

-This allows me to create a fade in effect for the music, that does not have to be instantaneous but gradual.
+This allows me to create a fade-in effect for the music, that does not have to be instantaneous but gradual.

-When the music changes I will have a smooth transition between one track and the next.
+When the music changes I will have a smooth transition between one track and the next

 ``` cs
 public IEnumerator AdjustVolumeRoutine(MusicType type, float duration, float targetVolume, float startDelay = 0)